 Notice the sodium content on your canned soup.
 You might also notice the preservatives.
 Soup is one of the easiest things on the planet to make.
 Especially with helpful time-saving appliances such as a crock pot or Instant Pot.

-The only salt you should find in your soup is the himalayan pink sea salt YOU have salted it with TO TASTE.
+The only salt you should find in your soup is the himalayan pink sea salt.

 If you still have ionized table salt, get rid of it.